-&lt;sup>1Asset not recognised is net of an adverse tax rate change of US\$10.6 million (2015: US\$0.3 million).
+Asset not recognised in 2016 is net of an adverse tax rate change of US\$10.6 million.
+There were no tax rate changes affecting the asset not recognised in 2017.

-Deferred tax assets have not been recognised in the UK in respect of gross deductible temporary differences of US\$203.6 million (2015: US\$192.9 million) and gross tax losses of US\$967.3 million (2015: US\$192.9 million).
-US\$872.3 million).
+Deferred tax assets have not been recognised in the UK in respect of gross deductible temporary differences of US\$159.2 million (2016: US\$203.6 million).
 UK deductible temporary differences and UK tax losses can be carried forward indefinitely.
-The main UK corporation tax rate for 2016 is 20%.
-Reductions in the main UK corporation tax rate to 19% with effect from 1 April 2017 and 17% from 1 April 2020 have been enacted.
-Additionally, an 8% surcharge on banking companies in the UK took effect from 1 January 2016 and UK tax losses arising before this date cannot be utilised against taxable profits subject to the surcharge.
-The group applied tax rates that are expected to be applied to the temporary differences and unused tax losses when they reverse based on the laws that have been enacted or substantively enacted at the reporting date.
+The main UK corporation tax rate for the year ended 31 December 2017 is 19.25% (2016: 20.0%).
+A reduction in the main UK corporation tax rate to 17% from 1 April 2020 has been enacted.
+Additionally, an 8% surcharge on banking companies in the UK okeffect from 1 January 2016.
+UK tax losses arising before this date cannot be utilised against taxable profits subject to the surcharge.
+The group and company applied tax rates that are expected to be applied to the temporary differences and unused tax losses when they reverse based on the laws that have been enacted or substantively enacted at the reporting date.